-MoDOT's TS4 coverage area is a combination of Regulated MS4s, Urbanized Areas, TMDLs where MoDOT has been identified with a waste load allocation (WLA) (4), and Outstanding State and National Resource Waterways (Exhibit 1).
+MoDOT's TS4 coverage area is a combination of Urbanized Areas, and regulated MS4s not located in Urbanized areas, (Exhibit 1).

-Included in this stormwater management plan are actions with measurable goals.
-This is an iterative process of developing a plan, implementing the plan, and evaluating the plan and the process is dynamic, helping MoDOT achieve the goals of the SWMP.
+Included in this stormwater management plan are actions with measurable goals and iterative process for evaluation of each action and measurable goal, helping MoDOT track and achieve the goals of the SWMP.